 What is order filling?

 Order filling refers to the process of receiving and storing inventory, and picking, packing, and shipping each order.
-It is also known as order fulfillment and is comprised of the steps needed to send a customer their online order.
+It is also known as order fulfilment and is comprised of the steps needed to send a customer their online order.

 How do you improve order picking accuracy?